Roth IRAs Vs. Roth 401(k)s

 Roth retirement accounts, on the other hand, offer no up-front tax benefits, but withdrawals from Roth accounts are tax free.
 Although traditional retirement accounts are intended to help you defer taxes until retirement, Roth accounts are designed to help you escape future taxes.
 Unlike traditional retirement plans, there is no requirement to withdraw money from a Roth account before you want to.

 If you anticipate that your marginal tax bracket will be substantially lower during your retirement, years of tax deferral through a traditional retirement account may offset your future tax bill.
 On the other hand, if you expect tax rates to rise in the future, you may be wise to consider putting some funds into a Roth account, giving yourself more options for tax savings.

 Not everyone is eligible to contribute to a Roth retirement account.
 As an individual saver, you may be subject to earned income limits.
 But Roth retirement accounts available through your employer’s 401(k) or 403(b) plans aren’t subject to these limits, and you can generally contribute more to them than to an individual Roth IRA.

-To encourage participation in company retirement plans, many employers match all or a percentage of employee contributions to their Roth 401(k)s.
+Employer contributions.
+To encourage participation in company retirement plans, many employer sponsored plans match all or a percentage of employee contributions to their Roth 401(k)s.
 For instance, if your employer offers a 50-percent match on anything you contribute, up to 5 percent of your salary, you will automatically see an increase in your account.
 Even if your employer match is subject to a vesting schedule, you should aim to contribute enough to maximize the match.

 Getting a handle on expenses for individual IRAs is easier.
 Between fee-based brokerage accounts, low-cost or no-load mutual funds, and other possibilities, you have a wide variety from which to choose.